KintradimCrux/motana-multikernel/fixtures/output/commands/list/md/command_multikernel.md

 To get specific information about a service, specify its name:

   `bin/console debug:container validator`

+To see available types that can be used for autowiring, use the `--types` flag:

+  `bin/console debug:container --types`

 By default, private services are hidden.
 You can display all services by using the `--show-private` flag: